surniaulula/wpsso/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso/assets/icon-256x256.png">

-**WPSSO uses your *existing* content to create meta tags and Schema markup:**
+**WPSSO uses your *existing* content for meta tags and Schema markup:**

-&mdash; There's no need to manually enter / configure any additional settings or values, but if you want to, you can also customize just about anything and everything. ;-)
+There's no need to manually enter / configure any additional settings or values, but if you want to, you can also customize just about anything and everything. ;-)

 **WPSSO creates *complete* and *accurate* meta tags and Schema markup:**

-&mdash; Including hashtags, image SEO, video SEO, e-commerce product SEO, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.
+Including hashtags, image SEO, video SEO, e-commerce product SEO, author profile / authorship, co-authors, publisher information, ratings, event details, recipe information, and much more &mdash; all from your <em>existing</em> content.

 **WPSSO offers special optimization features for Pinterest:**

-&mdash; Providing an image for the Pin It button, excluding non-relevant images, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.
+Providing an image for the Pin It button, excluding non-relevant images, and preventing conflicts between incompatible Pinterest and Facebook meta tag values.

 **WPSSO includes advanced *quality control* features and options:**

-&mdash; Checking minimum / maximum image dimensions and aspect ratios, verifying the front-end webpage for duplicate meta tags, showing notices for missing and required images, along with theme header template validation.
+Checking minimum / maximum image dimensions and aspect ratios, verifying the front-end webpage for duplicate meta tags, showing notices for missing and required images, along with theme header template validation.

 **WPSSO can enhance and integrate with your favorite SEO plugin!**

-&mdash; WPSSO specializes in providing all the meta tags and Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!
+WPSSO specializes in providing all the meta tags and Schema markup social sites and search engines need, and you can still continue to use your favorite SEO content / keyword analysis tools!

 **WPSSO offers a *fast* and *reliable* social framework for developers:**

-&mdash; Offering dozens of 3rd party integration modules in the Pro version, several Free and Pro extensions, and hundreds of filter hooks to easily customize WPSSO's behavior and output.
+Offering dozens of 3rd party integration modules in the Pro version, several Free and Pro extensions, and hundreds of filter hooks to easily customize WPSSO's behavior and output.

 = Quick List of Features =

 **WPSSO Free / Standard Features**

-* Adds Open Graph meta tags for Facebook, Google+, Pinterest, LinkedIn, etc.
+Adds Open Graph meta tags for Facebook, Google+, Pinterest, LinkedIn, etc.

-* Adds Pinterest Rich Pin meta tags and [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) Schema markup for Google.
+Adds Pinterest Rich Pin meta tags and [Structured Data](https://developers.google.com/search/docs/guides/intro-structured-data) Schema markup for Google.

-* Adds author, publisher, and WebSite markup for Google Search and <em>Knowledge Graph</em>, including markup for the [Google Sitelinks Searchbox](https://developers.google.com/search/docs/data-types/sitelinks-searchbox).
+Adds author, publisher, and WebSite markup for Google Search and <em>Knowledge Graph</em>, including markup for the [Google Sitelinks Searchbox](https://developers.google.com/search/docs/data-types/sitelinks-searchbox).

-* Adds Weibo meta tags for article creation and update dates.
+Adds Weibo meta tags for article creation and update dates.

-* Adds all available Twitter Card meta tags:
+Adds all available Twitter Card meta tags:
 	* [Summary Card with Large Image](https://dev.twitter.com/cards/types/summary-large-image)
 	* [Summary Card](https://dev.twitter.com/cards/types/summary)
 	* [Player Card](https://dev.twitter.com/cards/types/player) is available in the Pro version (requires video discovery modules, provided with the Pro version).
 	* [App Card](https://dev.twitter.com/cards/types/app) (requires the [WPSSO Mobile App Meta](https://wordpress.org/plugins/wpsso-am/) extension)

-* Customizable image dimensions for Facebook / Open Graph, Google / Schema / Pinterest and all Twitter Card types.
+Customizable image dimensions for Facebook / Open Graph, Google / Schema / Pinterest and all Twitter Card types.

-* Support for Automattic's [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin.
+Support for Automattic's [Accelerated Mobile Pages (AMP)](https://wordpress.org/plugins/amp/) plugin.

-* Support for featured, attached, gallery shortcode, and/or images from HTML tags in content.
+Support for featured, attached, gallery shortcode, and/or images from HTML tags in content.

-* Optional fallback to a default image and video for index and search webpages.
+Optional fallback to a default image and video for index and search webpages.

-* Configurable title and description lengths (Open Graph, Twitter Card, SEO).
+Configurable title and description lengths (Open Graph, Twitter Card, SEO).

-* Configurable title separator character (hyphen by default).
+Configurable title separator character (hyphen by default).

-* Contextual help for *every* plugin option and [comprehensive online documentation](https://wpsso.com/docs/plugins/wpsso/).
+Contextual help for *every* plugin option and [comprehensive online documentation](https://wpsso.com/docs/plugins/wpsso/).

-* Configurable website / business social accounts for Schema markup:
+Configurable website / business social accounts for Schema markup:
 	* Facebook Business Page URL
 	* Google+ Business Page URL
 	* Instagram Business URL